the-company-tcus/docs/blog/2022-02-03-create-remark-plugin.md

 #### Construct the new `html` node

-- A function that convert the object properties to HTML attributes:
+- A function that converts the object properties to HTML attributes:

   ```js
   function convertObjectToHTMLAttributes(obj) {